 What ingredients do I need to make this yellowtail sashimi recipe?

 - Japanese Yellowtail – sashimi or sushi-grade.
 Available in most Japanese or Asian supermarkets in the fresh seafood section.

 - Olive Oil – use olive oil or extra virgin olive oil.
 Avocado oil also works.

 - Lime Juice – fresh squeezed lime juice.

 - Yuzu – (optional).
 Comes in a bottle.
 Can be found in most Japanese supermarkets.
 Can also be substituted with lemon juice.

 - Coarse Sea Salt – recommended using for texture.

 - Green Onion – slice to match the size of the sashimi pieces.
 Thin and diagonally for presentation.

 What is Japanese yellowtail aka Hamachi?

-Japanese yellowtail (hamachi) is also known as the Japanese amberjack.
-Native to the northwest pacific ocean, it is a delicate and mild tasting fish with a soft texture.
+Japanese yellowtail, called ‘hamachi’, is known as the Japanese Amberjack.
+Native to the Northwest Pacific Ocean, it’s a delicate and mild-tasting fish with a soft texture.
 It is one of the most popular fishes used in sashimi and sushi.
-Note that this fish is different from California/Baja yellowtail, yellowtail kingfish, or amberjack even though they all look very identical.

 Why do you recommend coarse sea salt and not rock salt?